 The Orchard Project prioritizes bold thinking, innovation, risk taking, creativity, community, and open mindedness — and it seeks to work with people who share those priorities.
 This applies to our resident artists and to our students.

-Applications for the 2018 Professional Residencies will be available on September 11, 2017.
+Applications for the 2018 Professional Residencies are now available, and are due on December 1, 2017.

 Unlike other programs, we judge people, not projects.
 What that means is that the Orchard Project team and other artists who we have supported in past years assess whether the applicants are likely to create amazing work, and whether we think they will benefit from our program.